onsonr/sonr/README.md

 ### Architecture

 Sonr is a [blockchain node](https://sonr.io/dashboard) which you can run locally, or use to join our testnet.
-You can sign up and start using Sonr without installing anything using our [hosted service](https://sonr.io/dashboard).
+You can sign up and start using Sonr without installing anything using our [dashboard](https://sonr.io/dashboard).

 ![Architecture](.github/images/architecture.svg)

-- [L1 Blockchain](https://www.postgresql.org/) is an object-relational database system with over 30 years of active development that has earned it a strong reputation for reliability, feature robustness, and performance.
-- [API Gateway](https://github.com/sonr/realtime) is an Elixir server that allows you to listen to PostgreSQL inserts, updates, and deletes using websockets.
-Realtime polls Postgres' built-in replication functionality for database changes, converts changes to JSON, then broadcasts the JSON over websockets to authorized clients.
-- [CosmWasm Contracts](http://postgrest.org/) is a web server that turns your PostgreSQL database directly into a RESTful API
-- [IcefireDB Redis/SQL](http://github.com/sonr/pg_graphql/) a PostgreSQL extension that exposes a GraphQL API
-- [IBC Channel](https://github.com/sonr/postgres-meta) is a RESTful API for managing your Postgres, allowing you to fetch tables, add roles, and run queries, etc.
-- [Matrix](https://github.com/sonr/gotrue) is an JWT based API for managing users and issuing JWT tokens.
-- [Libp2p](https://github.com/Kong/kong) is a cloud-native API gateway.
+See [additional details](https://sonr.io/docs) on these components.

 ### Client libraries

-Our approach for client libraries is modular.
-Each sub-library is a standalone implementation for a single external system.
-This is one of the ways we support existing tools.
+Our approach for client libraries is uniform.
+Abstract away any blockchain specific details, and provide a simple interface for developers to use.
+We have a few client libraries that we maintain, and provide [guidelines](#) for community maintained libraries.

 <table style="table-layout:fixed; white-space: nowrap;">
   <tr>